oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

        3. Compare the hash digests computed in the previous step with the one of the same claim in the SD-JWT.
 Accept the claim only when the two hash digests match.
-       4. Ensure that the claim value in the SD-JWT-D is a JSON-encoded object containing at least the keys `s` and `v`, and optionally `n`.
+       4. Ensure that the claim value in the Holder-Selected Disclosures JWT is a JSON-encoded object containing at least the keys `s` and `v`, and optionally `n`.
        5. Store the value of the key `v` as the claim value.
 If `n` is contained in the object, use the value of the key `n` as the claim name.